Smith-Pad/osui/README.md

 <p align="left">
-How you are ready to debug and develop OSUI
+Now you are ready to debug and develop OSUI
 </p>